Highlight (band): 2018–2020: Military enlistment, Outro, and Jun-hyung's departure

-On August 24, 2018, Doo-joon enlisted for mandatory military service.
+On August 24, 2018, Yoon Doo-joon enlisted for mandatory military service.
 He was discharged on April 10, 2020.

 It was announced that Highlight's special album, Outro, will be released on November 20, 2018, being promoted with 4 members.

-On January 24, 2019, Yo-seob began his mandatory military service as a conscripted police officer.
+On January 24, 2019, Yang Yo-seob began his mandatory military service as a conscripted police officer.
 On August 30, 2020, he was discharged from the military.

-On March 13, 2019, Junhyung announced his departure from Highlight after he admitted to watching an illegal video sent to him by singer Jung Joon-young, who at the time was under investigation for secretly filming women during sex.
+On March 13, 2019, Yong Jun-hyung announced his departure from Highlight after he admitted to watching an illegal video sent to him by singer Jung Joon-young, who at the time was under investigation for secretly filming women during sex.

-On April 18, 2019, Gi-kwang began his mandatory military service as a conscripted police officer.
+On April 18, 2019, Lee Gi-kwang began his mandatory military service as a conscripted police officer.
 On November 17, 2020, he was discharged from the military.

-On May 9, 2019, Dong-woon began his mandatory military service as a conscripted policeman.
+On May 9, 2019, Son Dong-woon began his mandatory military service as a conscripted policeman.
 On December 7, 2020, he was discharged from the military, marking the end of Highlight's military enlistment.